Aaron98990/ways-of-the-game/goalkeeper.md

 > - a handball offense (except for the goalkeeper within their penalty area)
 > - Law 12.2 Direct free kick

-The goalkeeper committing a handball offense in their own penalty area (six seconds, after releasing, "backpass", goalkeeper handles the ball directly after taking a restart) is always an indirect free kick (not a penalty kick) as shown in the [restarts section](/restarts?id=indirect-free-kick) and no sanction and no disciplinary action is taken unless the goalkeeper touches the ball directly after taking a restart.
+The goalkeeper committing an offense with their hand/arm in their own penalty area (eight seconds, after releasing, "backpass", goalkeeper handles the ball directly after taking a restart) is always an indirect free kick (not a penalty kick) as shown in the [restarts section](/restarts?id=indirect-free-kick).
+Also, no sanction and no disciplinary action is taken unless the goalkeeper handles the ball directly after taking a restart.

 > If the goalkeeper handles the ball inside their penalty area when not permitted to do so, an indirect free kick is awarded but there is no disciplinary sanction.
 However, if the offense is playing the ball a second time (with or without the hand/arm) after a restart before it touches another player, the goalkeeper must be sanctioned if the offense stops a promising attack or denies an opponent or the opposing team a goal or an obvious goal-scoring opportunity. _Law 12.1 Direct free kick_